RADAPEX/RADPrint/USAGE.md

 1. **Navigate to your page item**

-In the APEX builder, select the page item (e.g. button) you would like to use RADPrint with
+In the APEX builder, select the page item (e.g. button) you would like to use RADPrint-Free with

 2. **Create a dynamic action**

-Add a dynamic action to the previosuly selected button, for the true action select RADPrint [Plug-In]
+Add a dynamic action to the previosuly selected button, for the true action select RADPrint-Free [Plug-In]

 ## Plugin settings